 Details:

-2. Books must be submitted by pdf, using the Submittable link below.
-Please attach a pdf of the book and one of the cover to the Submittable form.
-[Note: Contest submissions are now fully digital which is a CHANGE from previous years.]
+2. Hard copies of entries are preferred although books may be submitted by pdf.
+Both types of submissions must be initiated via the Submittable link below.
+Please attach a pdf of the book and one of the cover to the Submittable form or mail hard copies to Linda Stern, 215 W 104th St #21, NY, NY 10025.
+[Note: Contest submissions are no longer fully digital, which is a CHANGE from last year.]

 3. The entry fee of $50 is payable through Submittable [You do not need a Paypal account to enter].
 Entries that are not accompanied by the appropriate payment will NOT be considered.